 Wow, is this record ever DYNAMIC!
-I would put it in the top 2 or 3 percent of the most dynamic recordings we have played over the course of the last twenty five years.
+I would put it right up there with the most dynamic recordings we have played over the course of the last twenty five years.
 It also has tons of DEPTH.
 The brass is at the far back of the stage, just exactly where they would be placed in the concert hall, which greatly adds to the realism of the recording.

 Note that careful VTA adjustment for a record with this kind of dynamic energy is a must.
 Having your front end carefully calibrated to this record is the only way to guarantee there is no distortion or shrillness in even the loudest passages.

 Big bass drum thwacks.

 Crescendos that build to intense climaxes.

 The last time we did this shootout we noted:

 The strings may not be quite as sweet as the best earlier Londons, but the trade off is well worth it when you hear a record with this kind of LIFE and so little distortion.
 Rich strings (or as rich as they can be in 1969, a good ten years after the amazingly Tubey Magical recordings of the ’50s).

 This time around we heard plenty of Tubey Magic on our Shootout Winning pressing.
 Did we find a hotter one than last time?
 Are we doing a better job of bringing out that quality during playback?
 Would this pressing hold its own against another recording made in Kingsway Hall a decade earlier?